Enquiries

 Director-General / CEO NCMM Nigeria

-On August 26, 2020, President Mohammadu Buhari appointed Prof. Abba Isa Tijani as the 7th Indigenous Substantive Director-General/CEO of the National Commission for Museums and Monuments (NCMM).
+On 21st March, 2024, President Bola Tinubu appointed OLUGBILE HOLLOWAY as the 8th substantive Director-General/CEO of the National Commission for Museums and Monuments (NCMM).

 The President Welcomes the Museum

-The President, Commander in Chief, Muhammadu Buhari, recently received in audience, Prof. Abba Isa Tijani at the Presidential Villa, in Abuja.
+The Ex-President, Commander in Chief, Muhammadu Buhari, recently received in audience, the former DG NCMM Prof. Abba Isa Tijani at the Presidential Villa, in Abuja.

 Prof Tijani used the opportunity to brief the President on activities, recorded successes and challenges of the Commission.